nogibjj/IDS706_DataEngineering_BarbaraFlores_Project1/README.md

 - test_lib.py to test library
 - Pinned requirements.txt
 - GitHub Actions performs all four Makefile commands with badges for each one in the README.md

+### 🔍 Dataset:
+For this asigment, we will use the [LinkedIn Tech Jobs dataset](https://www.kaggle.com/datasets/joebeachcapital/linkedin-jobs?resource=download&select=final_data.csv)

+The "LinkedIn Jobs Dataset" is a comprehensive collection of job listings and related information sourced from LinkedIn, one of the world's leading professional networking platforms.
+This dataset provides valuable insights into job opportunities, job market trends, and various attributes associated with job listings.